 The C&S 2012 Volunteer of the Year was awarded to Christopher Sleeper.
-Chris, a C&S employee since 2007, drives a truck and is based out of the company’s Upper Marlboro, Maryland distribution center.
+Chris, a C&S associate since 2007, drives a truck and is based out of the company’s Upper Marlboro, Maryland distribution center.

 When he’s not behind the wheel delivering groceries for C&S, Chris Sleeper drives the truck for the St. Leonard Volunteer Fire & Rescue Squad where he has been volunteering for more than 16 years.
 The recipient of many awards for his lifesaving work, Chris is devoted to helping people.
 He says with quiet humility, “I believe there is no greater reward as a volunteer firefighter and EMT than to be able to help another person in their time of need.”
 He currently serves as the Vice President to the organization which responds to over 2,000 fire and emergency medical service calls each year.

 As a further inspiration, Chris, who was diagnosed with leukemia a few years ago, recently wore his full firefighting gear when climbing 69 flights of stairs in the 2012 Firefighters Stair Climb to raise money for the Leukemia and Lymphoma Society.

 Chris became a candidate for the C&S Volunteer of the Year award by submitting a C&S Dollars for Doers application.
 A panel of company associates rated each application for spirit of volunteerism, leadership and the desire to make a difference in people's lives.
 Through the Dollars for Doers program, nonprofit organizations benefit twice, once from the C&S associates's contribution of time, and again from a C&S matching contribution of $1 per hour volunteered, to a maximum of $1,000.

 The C&S 2011 Volunteer of the Year was awarded to Dawna Cardenas.
 Dawna, a C&S associate since 2006, works as a Demand Planner in our Headquarter offices in Keene.